DevExytra/np-interactions/README.md

 Please read trough this ReadME!

+This is only a example on how to add those things I will from time to time add more interactions or functionalities!
+You can always add things your self! :)

 Do not change anything in the client/main.lua you could break things.
 If you want to Remove the trashcan interactions delete the trashcan.lua.